dineeek/ngx-libs-workspace/libs/ngx-pass-code/README.md

 ></ngx-pass-code>
 ```

-The component has several input decorators:
+#### Input property decorators:

-### length
+- ##### length

   Represents needed length of code.Defaulted to 0.

-### type
+- ##### type

   Represents input type - 'text', 'number', 'password'.
-Type 'password' is hiding
+Type 'password' is
-inserted values.
+  hiding inserted values.
 Defined type is also used for casting out form value.
-Defaulted
-to 'text'.
+  Defaulted to 'text'.

-### uppercase
+- ##### uppercase
   Represent the property to transform user input to uppercase.
-Defaulted to false.
+Defaulted to
+  false.

 # License